FluffyMaguro/Streetview-panorama-scraping/README.md

 # Streetview-panorama-scraping
  This module helps you scrape panoramas from Google's streetview for given area.

- Scraping is asynchronous using aiohttp and asyncio modules for good speed.
+ Scraping is done asynchronously using aiohttp and asyncio packages.

 The module is built upon and modifies streetview module - https://github.com/robolyst/streetview